Red star: Use in other socialist countries

-In the Eastern Bloc
+Eastern Bloc

 The red star became a common element of the flags and heraldry of socialist states in the Eastern Bloc, appearing in heraldry for virtually all of the countries, and on the flags of Bulgaria, Hungary, Romania, and Albania.
 From 1991 to 1995, Belarus dropped its Soviet-style emblem in favor of an emblem featuring the Pahonia; the Soviet-era heraldry was re-adopted in 1995, and continues to be used today with minor modifications in 2012 and 2020.

-In Yugoslavia
+Yugoslavia

 In former Yugoslavia the red star served not only a communist symbol, but also as a more generic symbol of resistance against Fascism and the Nazi occupation of Yugoslavia, as well as of opposition to its associated ethnic policies.
 Tito's partisans wore the red star as an identification symbol during World War II.

-In Asia
+Asia

 As communist movements spread across Asia, some entities used a red star, while others used a yellow star (often on a red field) with the same symbolism.
 The Far Eastern Republic of 1920 to 1922 used a yellow star on its military uniforms, and the flag of the People's Republic of China has five yellow stars on a red field.
 The flag of Vietnam also has a yellow star on a red field.
 Examples of communes and villages in China named after the red star include Hongxing Village in Huilong Township, Hubei, China and Kizilto in Xinjiang (named Hongxing Commune during the Cultural Revolution).

-In Africa
+Africa

 Socialist countries in Africa also incorporated the red or gold stars into their heraldry.
 This practice was also adopted by countries that formed following anti-colonial national liberation struggles, which often involved Marxist organizations.

 State military units

-By March 2010, the Russian government readopted the Soviet red star (but now with a blue outline reflecting the three colors – white, blue and red – of the Russian flag) as a military insignia.
+By March 2010, the Government of Russia readopted the Soviet red star (but now with a blue outline reflecting the three colors – white, blue and red – of the Russian flag) as a military insignia.
 The Russian Air Force used this star as a roundel up to 2013, when Russia re-instated the Soviet-era red star.